 Adult stem cells and primitive cells in fetal organs (i.e. fetal stem cells) are multipotent tissue (somatic) stem cells.
 In current medical practice, they are particularly suited to treating hematopoietic diseases, but the risk of tissue rejection, which is similar to that seen in heart or kidney transplants, may limit their clinical use[5].

-According to their source, adult stem cells can be endodermal, mesodermal, and ectodermal originated[6].
+According to their source, adult stem cells can originate from the endoderm, mesoderm, and ectoderm[6].
 The adult bone marrow contains two types of multipotent stem cells: hematopoietic and bone marrow stromal (mesenchymal) cells.
-While hematopoietic stem cells are present in the peripheral blood and umbilical cord beside the bone marrow, bone marrow stromal cells can also be recovered from several other tissues (e.g., umbilical cord, fetal tissues)[7].
-Hematopoietic stem cells can maintain the production of all blood cells, while from bone marrow stromal cells bone, cartilage, smooth muscle, fat, and hematopoietic supportive stromal cells may be differentiated[7,8].
+While hematopoietic stem cells are present in the peripheral blood, umbilical cord, and bone marrow, bone marrow stromal cells can be recovered from several other tissues (e.g., umbilical cord, fetal tissues)[7].
+Hematopoietic stem cells can maintain the production of all blood cells.
+However, bone marrow stromal cells bone, cartilage, smooth muscle, fat, and hematopoietic supportive stromal cells may be differentiated[7,8].
 Adult stem cells from mature tissues have limited potential compared to embryonic or fetal stem cells.
-Most adult stem cells are lineage-restricted and generally refer to their tissue origin: endothelial, mesenchymal, and adipose tissue originated ones can be distinguished[7-9].
+Most adult stem cells are lineage-restricted and generally refer to their tissue origin.
+Cells originating from the endothelial, mesenchymal, and adipose tissue can be distinguished[7-9].
 In addition to the bone marrow, mesenchymal stem cells can be isolated from a wide variety of tissues (adipose tissue, peripheral blood, placenta, dental pulp, synovial membrane, periodontal ligaments, endometrial, trabecular and compact bones).
-Under appropriate culture conditions they can mature mesodermal, endodermal, and ectodermal cells.
+Under appropriate culture conditions they can mature to mesodermal, endodermal, and ectodermal cells.
 They can be used safely to aid tissue regeneration because they do not form teratomas[10-14].

 Adult stem cells play a prominent role in local tissue repair and regeneration.
 Based on ethical considerations, the isolation and therapeutic use of adult stem cells, in contrast to embryonic stem cells, is significantly more favorable.
 On the other hand, adult stem cells are also available from autograft, thereby substantially eliminating the risk of tissue rejection[6].
 Adult stem cells are essential creators of both single- and multilayered epithelium[6,14-17].